newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 That was a graphic.
 You well, and `useStaticQuery` grabbing both of them from the Gatsby `npm` library exactly like we were doing over here.
 From there, we can actually use these in the footer `const data = ` I'm going to call `useStaticQuery`.
-I'm gonna use `GraphQL` with a template string, and we're going to provide our `query` the `query` is using `site` from there were grabbing `siteMetaData` and on `siteMetaData`.
+I'm gonna use `GraphQL` with a template string, and we're going to provide our `query` the `query` is using `site` from there were grabbing `sitemetedata` and on `sitemetedata`.
 All I want access to is the `author`.
 Now we should have access to the `author`, and I can use it down below.
 So I'm going to remove these static `author` and swap it out with a dynamic value.
-That would be `data.site.siteMetaData.author`, and we're done.
+That would be `data.site.sitemetedata.author`, and we're done.
 Now that we have this in place, let's test our work.
 I'm going to save the footer component in the header component.
 I'm going to remove those challenge comments and save that file to and hopefully I see `Andrew Mead` in the Footer right over here.